Gabisonfire/SteamDock/readme.md

 ![Not found](/Screenshots/main.png?raw=true "Launcher")

 ### Installation
-Installation is really easy, just extract the archive to any directory, I suggest to use "Program Files" especially if you plan on using it on startup.
+Installation is really easy, just extract the archive to any directory.
+Use a directory you have write access to write the config file.
 You will need to have the *.NET Framework 4.5* installed.
 Launch SteamGameLauncher.exe.

 ### First Run
 On the first run, and subsequent unless you choose otherwise), you will be prompted with this window: